thecommunitydigitallibrary/cdl-platform/README.md

 wsl -d docker-desktop
 sysctl -w vm.max_map_count=262144
 ```
 - With all of the Docker containers, packages, and models, the total size is ~10GB.
+Without Neural, it is ~3GB.

 ### Configuring the env files
 Copy the following to ``backend\env_local.ini``: